 Established in 2012, the Center for International Criminal Justice (CICJ) is a university based organization dedicated to interdisciplinary study, debate and research relating to the international crimes of genocide, crimes against humanity, war crimes, the crime of aggression and other gross human rights violations.
 The CICJ is a successor of the Amsterdam Centre of Interdisciplinary Research on International Crimes and Security (ACIC), established in 2007 by Professor Alette Smeulers.
 Based at the Law Faculty of Vrije Universiteit Amsterdam, we strive to bring together researchers and students with (international) criminal law and criminology backgrounds.
-The Center offers a Master's programme in International Crimes and Criminology, professional (post-graduate) trainings and organizes research seminars and guest lectures on a regular basis.
+The Center offers the International Crimes, Conflict and Criminology master's programme, professional (post-graduate) trainings and organizes research seminars and guest lectures on a regular basis.
 On occasion, the Center also provides research internships for students and creates opportunities for visiting scholars and researchers to conduct research at the Center and participate in its activities.
 The CICJ’s staff and researchers are dedicated to a multi-disciplinary approach to the study of international crimes, and seek to connect theory with practice through collaborations in the field.